A New Tool For Victims

-The Need For Change
+Montana’s Need for Change

 General Public’s Response

 With the death of Shawna Hart, the citizens of Montana are joining together to make change.
+Because it is not one individual lost, there are hundreds of families across the state facing these challenges.

 The website includes some of these mental health and other support resources.
 This includes the Yellowstone Sex Trafficking Task Force, Domestic Violence Underground Railroad, and Catalyst for Change.